-MF patients who do not experience symptoms typically do not receive treatment, and may remain in stable health for years.
-However, if symptoms are present, treatment options include hydroxyurea, ruxolitinib, interferon, blood transfusions, and less often, radiation, splenectomy, and stem cell transplants.
+MF patients who do not experience symptoms typically do not receieve treatment and may remain in stable health for years.
+However, if symptoms are present, treatment options include hydroxyurea, ruxolitinib and other similar medications, interferon, blood transfusions, and less often, radiation, splenectomy, and stem cell transplants.
 Clinical trials can also be an important treatment option.